-QRadar SIEM generates backup archive of configured information daily at midnight, by default.
-Backup archive comprises of configured information, from the previous day.
+Ans: QRadar SIEM generates a backup archive of configured information daily at midnight, by default.
+The backup archive comprises of configured information, from the previous day.
 QRadar SIEM enlists all backup archives on the specific window, which is the first displayed window to access the Backup and Recovery attribute on the Admin tab.

-Q: How can we Importing Elements into a Reference Set?
+Q20) How can we Import Elements into a Reference Set?

-Components can be imported from an external CSV or text file.
-Prior importing, we must make sure that the CSV is on desktop.
+Ans: Components can be imported from an external CSV or text file.
+Prior to importing, we must make sure that the CSV is on desktop.